PKU-MARL/DexterousHands/README.md

 quat_diff = quat_mul(object_rot, quat_conjugate(target_rot)
 reward = (0.3 - goal_dist - quat_diff)
 ```
-Object receives a large (250) bonus when it reaches goal.
-When the ball drops, it will reset the environment, but will not receive a penalty.

 ### TwoObjectCatch Environments
 <img src="assets/image_folder/sendpix2.jpg" align="middle" width="450" border="1"/>